 Our Fellowship provides, prepares, and serves lunch at the Turning Point Center every third Saturday of the month.
 The proceeds of our collection on the second Sunday of each month funds this work.
 Turning Point provides an array of services from food, shelter, and clothing to medical, mental health, social services, and employment training for homeless elderly (50 or older).
 It is the only shelter in the area that focuses on the elderly.

-Join the Buildings and Grounds volunteers to show our facilities a little TLC the 3rd Saturday of every month from 8am-12pm.
+Join the Buildings and Grounds volunteers to show our facilities a little TLC from time to time.
+Watch for announcements.
 Come for as little or as much time as you can spare.
 From dusting and weeding to painting and carpentry, we have projects for any skill level.
 But the most important job is to have fun!